sigmacomputing/sigmaquickstarts/site/sigmaguides/src/security_column_level_security/security_column_level_security.md

 This QuickStart assumes you are generally familiar with Sigma or have taken the QuickStart Fundamentals series. **Not all steps will be shown in detail.**

  ### Target Audience
-Administrators who need to ensure that protected data columns are not available to users who are not authorized to see the data contained in them.
+Administrators who need to ensure that protected data columns are not available to users who are not authorized to see them or the data contained in them.

 ### Prerequisites